Piolie/Algorithms_in_C-3ed-Sedgewick/README.md

 It goes without saying that the solutions are not guaranteed to be good or even working.
 Feel free to open an issue or file a pull request if you believe there is an addition/improvement/correction to make.

 # License
-The code from the book, as stated in the [author's](https://www.cs.princeton.edu/~rs/Algs3.c1-4/code.txt) page, comes with some strings attached.
+The code from the book, as stated in the author's [(archived)](https://web.archive.org/web/20211221063054/https://www.cs.princeton.edu/~rs/Algs3.c1-4/code.txt) page, comes with some strings attached.
 See [COPYRIGHT](COPYRIGHT.md) for more information.

 I release my modifications and all original works made by me under the MIT License.
 See [LICENSE](LICENSE.md) for the details.